Why Your Next Vacation Should Be to the Florida Keys's First-Ever All-Inclusive Resort

 Anyone who’s ever done the drive down the Overseas Highway knows the pure magic of the Florida Keys.
-Just a quick jaunt from Miami, the string of tropical islands boasts charming B&BS, towering palms, coral reefs, and striking 360-degree water views (AKA the makings of a dream beach vacation).
+Just a quick jaunt from Miami, the string of tropical islands boasts charming B&Bs, towering palms, coral reefs, and striking 360-degree water views (AKA the makings of a dream beach vacation).

 For years, however, the one thing the islands lacked was what the Caribbean had plenty of—all-inclusive resorts.
 But good news for fans of all-you-can-everything vacays: You no longer need a passport to score unlimited food, fun, and fruity drinks.
 Because the Keys’ first-ever all-inclusive is here.
 And it’s glorious.

+If you're in the market for some R&R, here are the details: The boutique stay features 135 private bungalows, each outfitted with alfresco soaking tubs and garden showers.
+(Swoon.)
 In addition to luxury accommodations bathed in natural textures and soothing tropical hues, guests here have access to a host of amenities within the resort’s garden-like atmosphere.
 Two pools, two Jacuzzis, three piers, and countless beachfront cabanas offer plenty of space for kicking back; those who want to stay active can make use of the resort’s beach cruisers (two bikes come with every bungalow), daily yoga classes, snorkeling gear, various boats and water vessels, and the “Fitness Tiki Hut” outfitted with Pelotons.